adityab/turbulence/doc/distributeddb.rst

 * Query storage and matching against existing queries as new data comes and doing it efficiently.
 * Presenting consistent view of data across multiple replicas
+* Problems due to locking when multiple writers write and readers read.